-In this guide, you’re going to learn the ins and outs of writing a pitch that gets to the heart of the issue and motivates your prospects to action.
-These timeless methods will not only help you sell more during good times, but will also help you keep selling even during difficult times like the ones we’re facing now.
+In this guide, you’re going to learn the ins and outs of crafting a sales pitch that gets to the heart of the issue and motivates your prospects to action.

-What are the components of a good sales pitch?
+What are the Components of a Great Sales Pitch?

 - Question: Starting with a question allows you to understand the prospect’s needs better while engaging them in the pitch.